Centerfire ammunition: Primer chemistry

 Civilian ammunition manufacturers began offering non-corrosive primers in the 1920s, but most military ammunition continued to use corrosive priming mixtures of established reliability.
 The various proprietary priming formulations used by different manufacturers produced some significantly different ignition properties until the United States issued military specifications for non-corrosive primers for 7.62×51mm NATO cartridge production.
 The PA-101 primers developed at Picatinny Arsenal used about 50% lead styphnate with lesser amounts of barium nitrate, antimony trisulfide, powdered aluminum and a tetrazine compound.
 Most United States manufacturers adopted the PA-101 military standard for their civilian production of Boxer primers.
 Manufacturers subsequently offered more powerful magnum primers for uniform ignition of civilian long-range or big-game cartridges with significantly greater powder capacity than required for standard infantry weapons.

 Other explosives used in primers can include lead azide, potassium perchlorate, or diazodinitrophenol (DDNP).
 New on the market in the late 1990s are lead-free primers (see green bullet), to address concerns over the lead and other heavy-metal compounds found in older primers.
 The heavy metals, while small in quantity, are released in the form of a very fine soot.
 Some indoor firing ranges are moving to ban primers containing heavy metals due to their toxicity.
 Lead-free primers were originally less sensitive and had a greater moisture sensitivity and correspondingly shorter shelf life than normal noncorrosive primers.
 Since their introduction, lead-free primers have become better in their performance compared to early lead free primers.
-Tests comparing lead-free primers to lead-based primers conducted by the US Department of Defense (approx 2006), exposed some significant differences in accuracy between the two primers when used in 7.62×51mm.
-In these tests, lead-free primers were proven to be not as accurate as lead-based primers.
-The lead-free primers exhibited poor performance as far as peak blast pressure, which consequently leads to poor ignition.
-Popularity is still minimal, as accuracy is paramount.
-Most lead-free primers are sourced through Russia (MUrom?)or South Korea (PMC).

-European and eastern military or surplus ammunition often uses corrosive or slightly-corrosive Berdan primers because they work reliably under severe conditions and have a longer storage life than the non-corrosive type primers in current use.
+European and eastern military or surplus ammunition often uses corrosive or slightly-corrosive Berdan primers because they work reliably even under severe conditions, and have a longer storage life than the non-corrosive type primers currently in use.
 Modern Boxer primers are almost always non-corrosive and non-mercuric.
 Determination of corrosive or non-corrosive characteristics based on the primer type should consider these final headstamp dates of corrosive ammunition production: